 Generic or formulaic thesis statements should be avoided if only to ensure that you sustain the reader’s interest throughout the study or research.
 Your thesis statement should be constructed so that it reflects your original ideas.
 Moreover, strong thesis statements present original or new aspects of the topic or shed light on novel arguments.

 One way to ensure the originality of the key points summarized in a thesis statement is to do thorough research on the topic you’re interested in.
-By analyzing primary and secondary resources, you’ll be able to identify ambiguities, gaps, and contradictions in existing literature (Rodburg, 1999).
+By analyzing primary and secondary research, you’ll be able to identify ambiguities, gaps, and contradictions in existing literature (Rodburg, 1999).
 These gaps and ambiguities can help researchers identify promising research questions and thesis statements to address these questions.

-Thesis statements should be constructed so that these are specific and direct to the point.
+Thesis statements should be constructed so that they are specific and direct to the point.
 Your thesis message should be clear enough to remove any ambiguity about the purpose of the study or paper.
 The thesis statement should also clearly state your main argument or your stand on the issue your research discusses.
 This way, a reader understands exactly what you mean when they read your thesis statement.

 Furthermore, thesis statements should provide a specific or focused argument that you can prove within the scope and boundaries of your research.
 By making sure that the thesis statement is clear and specific, you can avoid misunderstanding on the readers’ part.
+Should you want a more concrete idea on this, you may take a look at this scope of work template.

 Aside from being clear and specific, a thesis statement must be coherent.
 This is particularly true for theses that are more than a sentence long.
 All the parts of a thesis statement should add up to one coherent thought or argument, and this argument should relate to the rest of your study or research.